oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION.rst

 *oardel*
 ~~~~~~~~

 This command is used to delete or checkpoint job(s).
-Jobs are designed by their job's identifier.
+They are designed by their identifier.

 Option
 ::